 - Environmental and climatic changes

-smart parking lots- each parking slot shall have an occupancy sensor to sense the presence/absence of a vehicle in that particular slot.
-A vacant parking space can be chosen by the person wishing to park by simply looking at a mobile application that reflects the status of the parking place smart vehicles smart health, Smart roads, Industrial Automation, Smart retail and many more…
+Smart Homes: Smart parking lots- each parking slot shall have an occupancy sensor to sense the presence/absence of a vehicle in that particular slot.
+A vacant parking space can be chosen by the person wishing to park by simply looking at a mobile application that reflects the status of the parking place smart vehicles smart health, Smart roads, Industrial Automation, Smart retail, and many more…

 These are just two of the most common applications of the Internet of things.

 It refers to providing network connectivity & computing capabilities to everyday sensors and objects, allowing them to exchange and consume data without any human intervention or with minimal human interference.

 The Internet of things is, thus, a dynamic global network infrastructure with self-configuring capabilities based on standard and interoperable communication protocols where physical and virtual things have identities, physical attributes, and virtual personalities and use intelligent interfaces seamlessly integrated into the information network, often communicate data associated with users and their environment.

 The requirements of building an IoT system are as follows: